davatorium/rofi/doc/rofi-theme.5.markdown

 If the `squared` property is set to **false** the widget height and width are not forced to be equal.

+If the `tint`  property is set with a white, the icons is greyscale.
+If another color is set, the icon is tinted to that color.

 Example:

 ```css